Driedsandwich/square-riesz-polarization-certificates/README.md

 ## Attribution and provenance

 Candidate generation and certificate construction were performed using GPT-5.6 Sol Pro in ChatGPT browser mode.
-Satoshi Kishimoto supervised the research, coordinated audits and external communication, and prepared this release.
+Driedsandwich supervised the research, coordinated audits and external communication, and prepared this release.
 The initial `n=14,15` package was additionally replayed with Codex under the submitter's supervision.

 See `NOTICE.md`, `docs/claim-boundaries.md`, `docs/external-status.md`, `docs/methodology.md`, `docs/references.md`, and `docs/reproducibility.md`.